aladdinali0/To-do-list-Aladdin/mycoolapp/src/main/java/com/luv2code/springboot/todolist/mycoolapp/readme.md

 this url allows the user to input things in my to-do-list and my backend will retrieve the information that was entered.
 - More functionalities will be implemented soon !

+## 2.0:
+- Added a few more API endpoints in my TodolistRestController
+- Added some new front-end user interface features.
+- More functionalities will be implemented soon like security, maybe task priority, status who knows ?

+### NEW API Endpoints
+- `GET /api/todolists/{taskId} ` : Gets task by ID
+- `DELETE /api/todolists/{taskId} ` : Deletes task by ID
+- `PUT /api/todolists/{taskId}/markComplete` : Helps the front-end  mark as complete and relays new information to the backend.

+### React/Front End
+- As of now, I added buttons `Delete All Tasks `, `Mark as Complete` and `Delete Task` :
+- So whenever a user goes on http://localhost:3000/ enters a task or description, automatically the front-end accepts the task and description as `not completed/false`
+- The user has two options for each task they can `Mark as Complete` or `Delete Task` without having to complete it.
+- Once completed, the boolean flips `Yes/True` and changes immediately reflects in the backend.
+- `Delete All Tasks` simply clears every record in the Todolist.